-Höxter is a medium-sized German city with a population of about 30,000, divided into 13 districts.
-Around 13,000 inhabitants live in the city centre of Höxter.
+Höxter is a medium-sized German city with about 30,000 inhabitants, divided into 13 districts.
+Approximately 13,000 people live in the city centre of Höxter.

-The service is divided into two service areas: In the «regular service area A», which covers the city centre as well as the villages of Lütmarsen (approx. 1000 inhabitants) and Bosseborn (approx. 500 inhabitants), the service operates from Monday to Friday between 6:00 am and 6:00 pm and on Saturdays and Sundays between 8:00 am and 6:00 p.m.
+This service is divided into two zones: in the "regular service zone A", which covers the city centre as well as the villages of Lütmarsen (approx. 1000 inhabitants) and Bosseborn (approx. 500 inhabitants), the service operates from Monday to Friday between 6:00 a.m. and 6:00 p.m. and on Saturdays and Sundays between 8:00 a.m. and 6:00 p.m.
 The "extended service area B", which covers the 13 villages, is operated from Monday to Saturday between 6:00 p.m. and 10:00 p.m. and on Sundays and bank holidays from 8:00 a.m. to 6:00 p.m.
 The city aims to create an improved public transport service.
 However, this new service of Demand-Responsive Transport will not replace the regular schoolbus lines and the regional bus lines.